 CIMSPA - Workforce Impact Survey

-Tasked by Sport England, CIMSPA aims to use their workforce impact survey to gain insight as to how the sport and physical activity sector's workforce is adapting to the effects of Covid-19 and help shape the support needed to get the sector back up and running again.
+Tasked by Sport England, CIMSPA created a workforce impact survey to gain insight as to how the sport and physical activity sector's workforce has adapted to the effects of Covid-19 and to help shape the support needed to get the sector back up and running again.

-CIMSPA Phase 1 Sector Impact Report (PDF, 1.1 Mb)
+Read the Phase 1 Sector Impact Report by clicking HERE.

 GOV.UK Support and Advice